Skillcast is the leading supplier of compliance e-learning to the UK financial services sector.

 Companies have a legal obligation to identify the signs of vulnerability and ensure that vulnerable individuals are fairly treated and shown appropriate care.

-Our Fair Treatment of Vulnerable Customers Course will help your employees to better identify, understand and address the needs of those in vulnerable circumstances.
+Our Good Outcomes for Vulnerable Customers Course will help your employees to better identify, understand and address the needs of those in vulnerable circumstances.

 Financial crime ranges from fraud, tax evasion, bribery, market abuse, insider dealing, money-laundering, to terrorist financing.